mehtho/SimpleTranscriptionApp/asr/README.md

   - `duration`: Audio duration in seconds

 ## Demo Client
-2d: Uses the downloaded Common Voice dataset to generated transcribed text from
+2d: Uses the downloaded Common Voice dataset to generate transcribed text from
     the API into a new column in `cv-valid-dev.csv`

 ## Containerization